AsharibAli/Hackathon-II/phase-5/README.md

 ## 🎯 Overview

-TaskAI is a next-generation task management system that combines the power of artificial intelligence with a robust microservices architecture.
+TaskAI is a next-generation task management system that combines the power of AI with a robust microservices architecture.
 It offers users two distinct ways to interact with their tasks:

 ### **Dual Interface Design**